Experience the Transfagarasan Road Trip in Romania!

 Tips for Driving the Transfagarasan Highway

-- Bring layers or a jacket.
+Bring layers or a jacket (we're very happy with our Talusphere jackets from REI!).
 The top of the mountain can get windy and cold.

 Bucharest to Sibiu: Through the Fagaras Mountains